 The Castro LGBTQ Cultural District aims to highlight the importance of LGBTQ people to Castro’s history and ensure we have a place in its future.
 The Cultural District is a tool that will help to identify the problems LGBTQ people, communities, and allies face, and establish collaboration with city hall to create effective solutions.
-More details and background are available in the Ordinance here, signed by Mayor London Breed in July.
+More details and background are available in the Ordinance here (approved by the board of supervisors June 17th, signed by Mayor London Breed in July

 The map of the district, as laid out in the ordinance, are as follows: